Maduro claims victory in disputed Venezuela election: What’s next?

 — Luis Lacalle Pou (@LuisLacallePou) July 29, 2024

-Russia’s President Vladimir Putin welcomed the results
+Russia’s President Vladimir Putin welcomed the results.

 “Russian-Venezuelan relations have the character of a strategic partnership,” Putin said.

-While Cuban President Miguel Diaz-Canel also congratulated Maduro for the results.
+Cuban President Miguel Diaz-Canel also congratulated Maduro on the results.

 For more reactions, follow our piece here.